Introduction to Python

 A variable can be used to point to the item

-s in the dictionary, so calling it once is required
+s in the dictionary, so that calling it once is necessary.

 diccionario = {"brand": "Ford","model": "Mustang","year": 1964}# Se declara una vez la variable que apunta a los itemsx = diccionario.items()print(x)# Se modifica un valuediccionario["year"] = 2020# Se consulta la variable que apunta a los itemsprint(x)